Beads & Artisans of the Emerald Isle

 Thu, May 2 – If it’s windswept coasts you’ve been craving then today is your day as we head to the Cliff’s of Moher for breathtaking views of the high cliffs.
 Grab a sandwhich at the cafe and eat it on the top or on the bus as we experience the Shannon River up close on our ferry ride south.
 We will check into Scotts Hotel in the heart of Killarney.
 Anne will teach her second class tonight after dinner on your own.
 Helena’s class will be tomorrow night.
 (B)

 Fri, May 3 – Transports us through the most idyllic scenery in Ireland – luscious green pastures, tidy Irish cottages, coastal vistas and even the famous Lady’s View where Queen Victoria was so charmed during her visit to Ireland.
 You will enjoy lunch on your own at a seaside restaurant and several photo stops along the drive.
 We’ll return to Killarney with time for you to take a walk to Muckross House and gardens or a carriage ride to Ross castle, or maybe catch a band at the outdoor courtyard restaurant at our hotel.
 Helena’s students will take their class tonight.
 (B)

 Sat, May 4 – We begin the journey back toward Dublin with a photo stop at the Rock of Cashel before we arrive in Kilkenny – one of the best little gems in Ireland.
 Here you will have an included choice of taking a tour of Kilkenny Castle – a fully refurbished and furnished castle – or if beer is more your style, you can tour the Smithwicks Brewery with a tasting after.
 For the ladies who like to clothing shop, I had great success at a couple of local second hand stores and I’ve gotten dozens of inquiries about where I got my outfits bought at Goods – a 3 story boutique fashion shop.
-We will finish our evening and our tour at the Crowne Plaza Airport hotel (or similar) where we will enjoy our farewell dinner together.
+We will finish our evening and our tour at the Crowne Plaza Airport Hotel where we will enjoy our farewell dinner together.
 (B, D)